-Safeguarding principles
+5. Safeguarding principles

-25. Safeguarding in the Harpur Trust is about more than child protection; it is not just about preventing and acting on the worst-case scenarios such as child abuse.
-Safeguarding is a comprehensive approach that aims to minimise risks to children's development and life chances by protecting them from potential sources of harm and extending those principles as appropriate to all beneficiaries and others with whom the charity comes into contact.
+26. Safeguarding in the Harpur Trust is about more than child protection; it is not just about preventing and acting on the worst-case scenarios such as child abuse.
+Safeguarding is a trust wide ethos that incorporates a comprehensive approach that aims to minimise risks to children's development and life chances by protecting them from potential sources of harm and extending those principles as appropriate to all beneficiaries and others with whom the charity comes into contact.

-1 https://www.gov.uk/guidance/safeguarding-duties-for-charity-trustees accessed 5/1/24
+1 htps://www.gov.uk/guidance/safeguarding-dues-for-charity-trustees accessed 5/1/24

-- 26. As such, safeguarding is embedded in everyday practices, for example ensuring the safer recruitment of employees and volunteers and that those working with children and young people conduct themselves appropriately.
+- 27. As such, safeguarding is embedded in everyday practices, for example ensuring the safer recruitment of employees and volunteers and that those working with children and young people conduct themselves appropriately.
 It includes promoting the well-being and welfare of all our employees and ensuring they are treated with dignity and respect and behave appropriately towards each other.
-It also encompasses how we treat others, including residents of our Almshouses and those outside the Trust, with whom we come into contact, such as parents, grant-recipients, beneficiaries of any wider public benefit, partner organisations and members of the public attending our community events. - 27.
-We are committed to: - 27.1. a child-centred approach.
+It also encompasses how we treat others, including residents of our Almshouses and those outside the Trust, with whom we come into contact, such as parents, grant-recipients, beneficiaries of any wider public benefit, partner organisations and members of the public attending our community events. - 28.
+We are committed to:

+a a child-centred approach.
 We recognise a child's welfare is paramount.
-Children are listened to and involved in decision-making and the development of safeguarding practices. - 27.2. collective and coordinated responsibility.
-We recognise that safeguarding and promoting the welfare of children and others is everyone's responsibility and we contribute to effective inter-agency working. - 27.3. openness, transparency and accountability.
+Staff must consider at all times, what is in the best interests of the child.
+Children are listened to and involved in decision-making and the development of safeguarding practices in line with the Human Rights Act 1998 b collective and coordinated responsibility.
+We recognise that safeguarding and promoting the welfare of children and others is everyone's responsibility and we contribute to effective inter-agency working.

+c openness, transparency and accountability.
 We ensure a clear line of accountability for discharging safeguarding responsibilities and promote transparency in the appropriate and timely recording, reporting and sharing of information.
-We recognise that abuse can happen in any organisation. - 27.4. a culture of continuous learning and improvement.
-We actively seek opportunities to share and promote good practice across and beyond the Trust.
+We recognise that abuse can happen in any organisation.

+d a culture of continuous learning and improvement.
+We actively seek opportunities through a professional curiosity to share and promote good practice across and beyond the Trust.

-Safeguarding policies
+6. Safeguarding policies